 An employee’s voluntary absence from duty is never appealable.
 In all instances of forced leave status (“enforced leave”) resulting in either 1) loss of pay for 14 days or less or 2) “loss” of leave of 14 days or less OR the placement of the employee into a status that….

 The world of federal employee labor relations, like other similar fields of practice, is incredibly nuanced.
 Many times, we are asked the difference in such nuances and mixed cases and appeal definitions are constant questions.

-I was thinking about filing an Equal Employment Opportunity (EEO) complaint but did some research and found that less than 3% of people who file actually win.
-Why is this system so one sided?
+Background Question I don’t think the federal EEO Complaint system is fair.
+I was considering filing a complaint but did some research and found less than 3% of people who file a complaint actually win at hearing.
+Why is this…

 This article is intended to introduce the concept and purpose of an “Agency File” subsequent to a Merit Systems Protection Board Acknowledgement Order (AO).